tonylukasavage/tonylukasavage.github.com/source/_posts/2011-05-25-review--phonegap-is-web-based--appcelerator-is-pure-javascript.markdown

 ## What's The Difference?
 I've seen a lot of confusion out there on what the actual distinction is between <a href="http://www.phonegap.com/" target="_blank">PhoneGap</a> and <a href="http://www.appcelerator.com/" target="_blank">Appcelerator Titanium</a> in terms of programming.
 Both state that they provide cross-platform mobile development frameworks driven by a Javascript core.
 How different can they be?
 Turns out, <strong>very</strong>.

 The fundamental difference is that PhoneGap is a web based solution where Appcelerator Titanium is a pure Javascript API that creates native code.
-As I've gone over the <a href="http://savagelook.com/blog/portfolio/a-deeper-look-at-appcelerator-and-phonegap">differences between these 2 in detail</a> before, I'm going to very strictly stick to the topic of how their code works.
+As I've gone over the differences between these 2 in detail before, I'm going to very strictly stick to the topic of how their code works.
 Since people seem to love charts so much, here's a quick review to show the divergence between the two frameworks:

 <table border="1" class="compare_table" cellspacing="0">
 	<tr class="compare_title">